ChrisHamilton91/dental-clinic-management-server/README.md

 **Install dependencies**: run `npm i`

-**Host the server locally from this directory**: run `ts-node-dev ./src/index.ts` This will update the server automatically on changes
+**Host the server locally from this directory**: run `ts-node-dev ./src/index.ts` This will update the server automatically on changes.

 To compile to javascript for production: run `npm build` Output appears in ./dist